 There are two metrics, both as a function of the quality threshold parameters (α, β) , that we propose can be used to quantify the uncertainty of the radar algorithm.
-The first metric is the standard deviation of the attenuation solution differences for different input temperature fields as previously

-470 described in Sect.
+The first metric is the standard deviation of the attenuation solution differences for different input temperature fields as previously described in Sect.
 3.2.
-This metric assesses solution variation due to the target windowing and the local correction to the power within the target window described in Sect.
-2.5 and Sect.
-2.6 respectively.
+This metric assesses solution variation due to the target windowing and the local correction to the power within the target window described in Sects.
+2.5 and 2.6 respectively.
 The second metric is to consider the standard deviation of the attenuation solution differences for independently analysed field seasons for a fixed input temperature field.
-This metric provides a test that the waveform-processing and system performance is consistent between different field seasons.

-475 Furthermore, it provides a test if different flight track distributions and densities in the same target window, produce a similar radar-inferred attenuation rate.
+This metric tests whether the waveformprocessing and system performance are consistent between different field seasons.
+Furthermore, it tests whether different flight track distributions and densities in the same target window produce a similar radar-inferred attenuation rate.

-Attenuation rate and loss solution difference distributions for three (α, β) coverage thresholds for the different temperature field inputs (the first uncertainty metric) are shown in Fig. 12a and Fig. 12b respectively, along with corresponding coverage regions in Fig. 12c.
+Attenuation rate and loss solution difference distributions for three (α , β) coverage thresholds for the different temperature field inputs (the first uncertainty metric) are shown in Fig. 12a and b respectively, along with corresponding coverage regions in Fig. 12c.
 As in Sect.
-3.2, these
+3.2, these distributions are